WinDocks/rancher/app-readme.md

 Steps

-1. Enter the values for proxy image name/tag and  environment variables (Windocks host ip, Windocks server port, etc. )
+1. Enter the values for proxy image name/tag and  environment variables (Windocks host ip, Windocks server port, etc. ).
+Use the default values where provided

 2. Create the auth secret: create secret generic proxy-secrets --from-literal=WINDOCKS_REQUIRED_USERNAME='windocks-api-username' --from-literal=WINDOCKS_REQUIRED_PASSWORD='windocks-api-password' --from-literal=WINDOCKS_REQUIRED_CONTAINER_SAPASSWORD='sa-password-to-set-for-windocks-container'

-3. For TLS: Create a secret in a file with tls.key and tls.crt, both of which are mounted as files into the container
+3. For TLS: Create a secret in a file with tls.key and tls.crt, both of which are mounted as files into the container.
+Separate coniguration is required on the Windocks server

 4. Deploy the app and use SQL Server Management Studio or Azure Management Studio to connect to the <Windocks=host-IP>,3087 using SQL auth: sa and the password above